Generalized Anxiety Disorder

 Children suffering from selective mutism may stand motionless and expressionless, turn their heads, chew or twirl hair, avoid eye contact, or withdraw into a corner to avoid talking.

 These children can be very talkative and display normal behaviors at home or in another place where they feel comfortable.
 Parents are sometimes surprised to learn from a teacher that their child refuses to speak at school.

-The average age of diagnosis is between 4 and 8 years old, or around the time a child enters school.
+The average age of diagnosis is around 5 years old, or around the time a child enters school.